j-max/codewordjmax_jekyll/_posts/2025-04-29-Meter_and_form.md

 Paying attention to the rhythm and sound pacifies my frustration.
 It deescalates the need to understand everything.
 And when the stakes are lower, I find I end up understanding more.
 I come to appreciate the poet's voice, and receive their ideas more readily.
 I see these poets hold uniquely radical opinions, which is a fun juxtaposition against the stereotype of the meek poet.

-(1) A line from Danez Smith's poem 'Queen Performing "And I'm Telling You I'm not Going" in a Blue Dress, Saloon Bar, Minneapolis, 07/2022' from his 2024 collection, "Bluff".
+(1) A line from Danez Smith's poem 'Queen Performing "And I'm Telling You I'm not Going" in a Blue Dress, Saloon Bar, Minneapolis, 07/2022' which appears in his 2024 collection, "Bluff".